 Regardless of size, waves affect vessel performance.
 Waves push against vessels and create ship movements that make travel less straight, and therefore less efficient.This friction has a direct effect on fuel economy, travel speed, mapping, and arrival time estimating.
 Beyond basic operations economics, waves cause physical damage to vessels.
 From cargo being knocked overboard to equipment and hull damage, waves are a constant source of considerable damage to vessels and their contents.

 Preview our trusted open ocean weather forecasts, including wave data, alongside real time vessel positions.

 Certain oceans and localized areas are known for large waves that present significant challenges to maritime operations in terms of safety and efficiency.
 Areas like the Black Sea or the South China Sea, are particularly treacherous and can damage vessels and equipment, cause vessels to sink, as well as pose a serious hazard to crew.
 Collecting AIS data in these areas is also challenging and often results in large gaps without any transmissions.
-Spire created Dynamic AIS, to help solve this data gap issue.
-Dynamic AIS combines three types of AIS data to deliver more AIS messages than before.
+Spire created Enhanced Satellite AIS, to help solve this data gap issue.
+Enhanced Satellite AIS combines three types of AIS data to deliver more AIS messages than before.